DaanVanVugt/cv/index.md

 Enjoys mathematical excursions in domains such as partial differential equations, statistics, linear algebra, graph theory, neural networks.
 Very inquisitive and analytical.
 Loves dogs.
-Currently looking for exciting new challenges in the fields of data science and artificial intelligence.
+Recently started an exciting new challenge as Application Engineer at MathWorks in the fields of data science and artificial intelligence.
 Especially interested in Bayesian Machine Learning, a thoroughly enjoyable union of mathematical rigor and machine learning superpowers.

 ----